Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 The power subsystem supplies power to every other subsystem.
 Namely, it powers components such as the ESP8266 MCU at $3 \text{-} 3.3 \text{ V}$ [[2](#2)], the thermal printer at $5 \text{-}9 \text{ V}$ [[3](#3)], the FPGA at $5 \text{ V}$ [[7](#7)], the LCD at $3.3 \text{ V}$ [[4](#4)], and the infrared sensor at $3\text{-}5 \text{ V}$ [[10](#10)].
 Its components are a USB-C controller that will be connected to a PC's USB-C port.
 This connection will supply power to our four 18650 batteries.
 We use a regulator system to maintain constant voltage levels to the components stated above.
 It will also flash the MCU (send program information to the MCU to execute).

-This subsystem as a whole is necessary for the operations of displaying constant diagnostic information, the Wireless Subsystem receiving image data, processing image data, and printing an image.
+This subsystem as a whole is necessary for supporting the continued operations of the entire system, which includes displaying the diagnostic information, the Wireless Subsystem receiving image data, processing image data, and printing.

 ##### Power Subsystem Requirements:

 - The other subsystems must be powered on with this subsystem at the stated voltage and current levels or with a maximum of $-5$% deviation.

 - It is important that the power system is able to supply the upper conservative limit of $45 \text{ W}$ as well, since this would be able to provide enough power to the system in the case of sub components requiring peak power.

 - We also must be able to check the current battery level percent of the 18650 batteries on the LCD in the Board Subsystem.
+This diagnostic data is to be delivered to the Board Subsystem for displaying to the user.

 ### Risk / Tolerance Analysis